Pre-Order Notes :

 We take pre-orders on all new release stock from Model Factory Hiro upto the release date which is usually the 25th of each month.

 Orders placed after the 25th of the month then become Special Order items.
 Please read the notes on Special Order (On Demand) items

 1:12 Ferrari F187 / F187/88C Ver.A : 1987 Rd.15 Japanese GP #27 Michele Alboreto / #28 Gerhard Berger

 Brand: Model Factory Hiro

-- a full detailed, multi-material kit featuring white metal, etching, metal plated parts, rubber parts and silk screen decals allowing for maximum representation of the original vehicle.
+- a full detailed, multi-material kit featuring white metal, resin, etching, metal turned parts, rubber tires, decals and various cords allowing for maximum representation of the original vehicle.